What is the pH normal range?

-Acid base balance in the human body is essential for all living organisms. pH stands for potential hydrogen, and is defined as the Negative logarithm of the concentration of hydrogen ions. pH is measured on a pH scale ranging from 0 to 14.
+Acid base balance in the human body is essential for all living organisms. pH stands for potential hydrogen, and is defined as the Negative logarithm of the concentration of hydrogen ions. pH is measured on a scale ranging from 0 to 14.
 0 is considered highly acidic, while a pH of 14 is very basic, and a pH of 7 is neutral.
 Since pH is measured on a log scale, this means a pH of 9 is ten times more basic than a pH of 8.
 This alone gives you an idea of how important acid base balance in the human body is. [caption id=“attachment_130821” align=“aligncenter” width=“640”]

 Factors that Affect Levels in the Body

 The average pH in human blood is about 7.4, and narrowly ranges from 7.35 to 7.45.
 A slight change outside of this range can be devastating to cells and the entire body.
 Normal day to day activity affects our pH on a continual basis.
 This includes the air we breathe, the food we eat, and our urine that is excreted.
 Something as simple as washing your hands affects the pH on your skin.
 Diet, however, plays a major role in acid base balance in the human body.
 A healthy diet should consist of about 75% alkaline foods such as vegetables, fruits and non animal proteins.
 The other 25% of a healthy diet includes acidic foods such as animal proteins (meat), grains, and dairy products.

 How the Body Regulates pH

 Now you can see how tightly acid base balance is regulated in the human body.
 The lungs, kidneys, and chemical buffers in the body work together to regulate even the slightest pH change causes by our normal day to day activity. pH balance is becoming more and more important in our daily lives with regards to diet.
 Health Care Providers, Dieticians and Naturopaths alike all agree that is important to keep a well balanced diet with plenty of fruits and vegetables to maintain healthy acid base balance and give the body a bit of a break when it comes to acid base regulation.